sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 2 row(s) in 0.0130 seconds
 ```

-If you only want to know the number of rows, you can use
+If you only want to know the number of rows in a table, you can use:

 ```
 hbase(main):013:0> count 'hospital'
 2 row(s) in 0.0130 seconds
 ```

-Using the `get` command, you can get a single row of data at a time.
+The `get` command can be used to retrieve a single row of data at a time.

 ```
 hbase(main):014:0> get 'hospital', 'row1'